 Identity in Science and Paint

-Painting to me is a way to project my inner thoughts and ideas out into space.
-When I got out of high school I didn't really have any direction in my life.
-I knew I wanted to be an artist, but that was just because I'd dabbled in art for so long.
+I knew I wanted to be an artist, but that was an obligation-oriented route just because I'd dabbled in art for so long.
 I guess I strung along the idea of being an artist because I thought it was what I was "supposed to be."
 It wasn't until I took a summer-long trip to England where I worked as a farm hand in 2010 did I start rethinking life and the pursuits within it.
 I guess after a screenless summer traveling around with a sketch pad (and some screamo albums on my ipod) did I want to make a change in my life.
-This wasn't the kind of change where I got a new job or started eating only bell peppers, it was (at least what I thought then) the exact opposite of an art career: I wanted to study the sciences.
+This wasn't the kind of change where I got a new job or started eating only bell peppers, it was a change in my character.

 I loved to discover and learn.